Assessing performance: Metrics that Matter

 • Deterministic measurement: Cost and latency metrics can be computed deterministically based on the application’s outputs.
 If your evaluation set includes a list of documents that contain the answer to a question, a subset of the retrieval metrics can also be computed deterministically.

-• LLM judge based measurement In this approach, a separate LLM acts as a judge to evaluate the quality of the RAG application’s retrieval and responses.
+• LLM judge based measurement In this approach, a separate LLM acts as a judge to evaluate the quality of the agent application’s retrieval and responses.
 Some LLM judges, such as answer correctness, compare the human-labeled ground truth vs. the app’s outputs.
 Other LLM judges, such as groundedness, do not require human-labeled ground truth to assess their app’s outputs.

 Important